 In recent years, some Christians, including my fellow Premier Christianity columnist Chine McDonald, have decided to stop using masculine pronouns (he/him) for God.
+Now it has emerged the Church of England will consider the issue this spring.

 You might think, since I’m a woman, I’d agree with a change in pronouns.
 But the longer I study the Bible in its original context, the more I find it at its best when we don’t whitewash over words that bother us.